Stationary vs. Stationery: What’s the Difference? | Belekar Sir’s Academy

 How to Remember the Difference

-Given how easy it is to confuse these two words, here are some simple memory aids:
+Given how easy it is to confuse these two words, here are some simple memory aids.
+For more memory tricks, explore our guide to mnemonics and rhyme generator.

 Common Mistakes and Why They Matter

 Using “stationary” when you mean “stationery,” or vice versa, may seem minor, but it can affect the clarity and professionalism of your writing.
-For example:
+For more on avoiding common errors, see affect vs. effect, it’s vs. its, and your vs. you’re.

 Examples in Sentences